First time in Centro Historico?

 Getting Ready.

 Depending upon your walking speed and your level of interest, this is a two hour self- guided walking tour; you’ll be walking about a mile.
-Don’t leave home before 10 a.m. (stores don’t open until 11) and don’t leave home without: sunscreen, comfortable footwear, bottled water, hat, $13 pesos for the green/white bus each way, lots of small pesos for shopping in the market (they don’t take any credit cards), a print out of this guide, and remember, look down at the sidewalk before you look up.
+Don’t leave home before 10 a.m. (stores don’t open until 11) and don’t leave home without: sunscreen, comfortable footwear, bottled water, hat, $13 pesos for the green/white bus each way, lots of small pesos for shopping in the market (they don’t take any credit cards) – and remember, look down at the sidewalk before you look up.
 The sidewalks of Centro have steep steps and “sudden endings” – literally, you should stop walking and then gaze down.

 When you stroll through Centro Historico you’ll notice Mazatlan architecture is a portrait of Spanish, German, French and the British influences.
 It’s a combination of all these countries which inspired an historian to refer to the architectural style as “tropical neo-classical.”
 Other things to keep in mind are: the older the building the less decorated, and the newer the building the more ornate.
 Often the first storey was built by one country, time passed and another country would add a second storey; providing different details in designs, balconies (iron and wood), window frames, tiles and shutters.
 Much has changed since that 1922 National Geographic article on Mazatlan.
 The rollers still come in from China, the port did become important as predicted, but three major manufacturing industries emerged; coffee, beer, and shrimp.
 This gives Mazatlan the honour of being the only working town on the Pacific coast with a strong manufacturing infrastructure and a rich cultural and arts community.